jmccully315/Unit13_Project1/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in the Ansible repository were used to configure the network depicted below.

 ![alt text](https://github.com/jmccully315/Unit13_Project1/blob/main/Diagrams/VirtualNetworkDiagram.PNG "Virtual Network")